 Keith E Smith MSc MBACP

 I am a qualified and experienced counsellor with a private practice based in Milton, near Stoke-on-Trent.
-I also lecture in Psycho-therapeutic Counselling at Staffordshire University and provide a counselling service to secondary school students one day a week.
-I work therapeutically with adults and young people over the age of eleven.
-Initial consultations are free, the cost is then £40 per session.
+I also teach others how to become counsellors as a lecturer in Psycho-therapeutic Counselling at Staffordshire University .
+I work therapeutically with adults and young people over the age of eleven, and also have experience of working as a school counsellor in various different settings.
+I offer an initial consultation meeting free.
+The cost is then £45 per session.
 My profile and other details you need to get started are set out below and on my website here: https://sites.google.com/site/basfordcounselling/home

 Areas of counselling I deal with

 I have experience of working with a very wide range of issues over a number of years.
 I am not a fan of labels and will happily discuss whatever it is you wish to bring to the initial consultation.
-This could be about anxiety, loss, self-harm, feeling depressed or 'lost',relationship difficulties, how you feel about yourself, in fact anything that you would like to explore in a safe and supportive space.
+This could be about anxiety, loss, self-harm,anger, feeling depressed,relationship difficulties, how you feel about yourself and where your life id headed.
+In fact anything that you would like to explore in a safe and supportive space.
 We can then decide jointly if working together will be helpful for you at this time.